Electric City (web series)

-Electric City is an animated, post-apocalyptic, science fiction, web series published through Yahoo!
+Electric City is an American animated post-apocalyptic science fiction web series created by Tom Hanks for Yahoo!
 Screen.
 It was released July 17, 2012 and for now contains 20 short episodes totaling 90 minutes in length.
-The series stars the voices of Tom Hanks, Holland Taylor, Jeanne Tripplehorn, Ginnifer Goodwin, Jason Antoon, Chris Parnell, Joey Kern, Paul Scheer, June Diane Raphael, and Georg Stanford Brown.

-Created by Tom Hanks, the series begins after the world has ended.
+The series stars the voices of Hanks, Holland Taylor, Jeanne Tripplehorn, Ginnifer Goodwin, Jason Antoon, Chris Parnell, Joey Kern, Paul Scheer, June Diane Raphael, and Georg Stanford Brown.
+The series begins after the world has ended.
 Electric City represents peace and security in the midst of rubble.
 Even though it seems to be an orderly utopia, there are still secrets, back-alley dealings, daring chases and murder.

 Production

 Tom Hanks, Josh Feldman, and Bo Stevenson, all of whom voice characters, began writing Electric City in 2003 without necessarily intending it as a web series.
 Tom Hanks wrote the first story on an Olivetti Lettera 22 typewriter.
 Tom Hanks said that during development the idea was worked and reworked at Playtone, Hanks' production company, without a production or distribution plan until Yahoo! purchased the distribution.

 Animation services for Electric City were provided by 6 Point Harness in Los Angeles under the direction of Joel Trussell.